dask/dask-ml/docs/source/hyper-parameter-search.rst

 Broadly speaking, incremental optimization starts with a batch of models (underlying estimators and hyperparameter combinationms) and repeatedly calls the underlying estimator's ``partial_fit`` method with batches of data.
-The various incremental classes differ in how they prioritize certain models, and when they determine that they've finished.
+The various incremental classes differ in how they prioritize certain models, and when a given model is done training.

 .. note::